Debt may become an even bigger pain to pay off soon. Here’s why—and what to do about it.

 What should we do?

 Panic!
 Just kidding.
 Don’t worry.
-We’re unlikely to feel a pinch anytime soon.
-Rates are still near historically low levels.
+We’re unlikely to feel a pinch because of interest rates going up anytime soon.
+They're still near historically low levels.

 But here’s how to make the most of the situation.

 - Consider locking in low rates while you can.
 “Consumers who are considering refinancing or purchasing a home might be wise to do so now to obtain a rate-lock,” says Kathleen Lindquist, a San Diego financial advisor.
 (But don’t force it.
 If you’re not ready, keep building great credit, and you’ll still be able to get good terms down the road.)